andersberliner/smelling_sepsis/README.md

 ![Figure Five - Example Polynomial Curve Fits](img/Poly.png)

-Considering the mechanism with which we observe color change from a gien spot, we might expect sigmoidal features *([eqn 2](#e02))* to end up the strongest in a predictive model.
+Considering the mechanism with which we observe color change from a given spot, we might expect sigmoidal features *([eqn 2](#e02))* to end up the strongest in a predictive model.
 Chemical reaction kinetics as well as bacterial growth are known to show sigmoidal shapes, where the parameters in *([eqn 2](#e02))* could represent:

 + B:
 	- bacterial growth kinetics: growth lag period